bashirah84/Bashirah_Abdulwaheed/README.md

 Hello!
 I'm Bashirah Omolola Abdulwaheed😊.
-A statistics graduate delving into data analytics and also a financial and business enthusiast.
+A statistics graduate diving into data analytics and also a financial and business enthusiast.

 ## 🔗ABOUT ME
 ---
  A graduate of statistics highly motivated and detailed-oriented with a good foundation in statistical analysis and mathematics.
-Proficient in utilizing analytical tools in utilizing analytical tools to drive data-driven insights, with a focus on informing financial and business decisions.
+Proficient in utilizing analytical tools to drive data-driven insights, with a focus on informing financial and business decisions.

 ## 🔗TECHNICAL SKILLS 🛠
 ---